 It’s always smart to start lighter and work your way heavier to avoid any possible rotator cuff injuries.
-You want to feel fatigue but not pain after a set of 12-15 repetitions.
+You want to feel fatigued but not pain after a set of 12-15 repetitions.
 It’s important to remember the shoulder is a ball and socket joint with circumduction and a big range of motion.
-This is different from say a hinge joint like your elbow.
+This is different from, say a hinge joint like your elbow.
 You need to be paying close attention to your form.

 Once you have practiced the move with lighter weights and feel more confident, move up a few pounds in each arm.
 Don’t be afraid of bulking up; sculpted shoulders look great in sleeveless shirts and halter necklines, but also allow you to perform everyday activities with ease as you age.
 To get truly big and bulky, you must spend hours in your workout mode, feed your muscles with lots and lots of calories, and have enough testosterone.
 Go heavy: you will get sculpted, lean muscles.

 Leave a Reply